sivgithub123/interviewquestions/linux/linux-interview-questions-part-1.md

 * What does ```chmod +x FILENAME```do?
   - Add a execute permission to a file for all users

+Setuid (SUID):
+  When the setuid (SUID) bit is set on an executable file, the user who executes the file temporarily gains the privileges of the file's owner while executing it.
+  This allows users to perform tasks that require elevated privileges without needing to escalate their own permissions.

+Setgid (SGID):
+  When the setgid (SGID) bit is set on an executable file, the user who executes the file temporarily becomes a member of the group that owns the file while executing it.
+  This allows users to access files or resources that are shared among a specific group of users without needing to permanently change their group membership.

+In summary, the permission mode 0750 allows the owner to read, write, and execute the file or directory, the group to read and execute it, and others have no permissions.
+This mode does not include any special permissions like setuid, setgid, or the sticky bit.

 * What does the permission 0750 on a file mean?
   - Add a permission to the owner of the file write, execute and read, the group of the owner execute and read, and others do nothing